 These are not intended as complete instructions for building and flying a model such as the XE-5.
 Excellent resources for basic "stick and tissue" technique already exist.
-I strongly recommend such references as Don Ross's first book and other materials easily purchased from Hannan's Runway or Peck-Polymers.
+I strongly recommend such references as Don Ross's first book, easily purchased from Don's web site, and other materials available at your local hobby shop.
 I also have an online introductory guideline to building and flying such models prepared by noted modeler George Benson.
 While not as complete as a full book, George has prepared a concise document that is easily downloaded and printed.

 If this is your first model I would recommend starting with something a bit simpler like Dick's Big Pussycat or Akro designs.
 They are quicker and easier to build and easier to fly successfully due to the reduced complexity of the design.
 The XE-5 would be a great second model.